 - Analyzing AirBreather pilot results, salts produced, salt reuse applications and economics to enable full-scale AirBreather AB-100 ZLD deployment.

-The AirBreather was designed to allow the capturing of waste heat on the production site and uses it to reduce the volume of highly saline wastewater.
-It can either return clean water, which helps to restore water balance at-site, or produce clean water vapour that operators can safely release into the atmosphere resulting in zero liquid discharge (ZLD).
+The AirBreather was designed to allow the capturing of waste heat on the production site and use it to reduce the volume of highly saline wastewater.
+This would either return clean water, which could be reused, or produce clean water vapour that operators could safely release into the atmosphere resulting in ZLD.

-This made-in-BC technology offers both financial and environmental benefits.
-AirBreather is estimated to offer 30% cost savings over traditional disposal methods.
-The reduction in water volume means fewer vehicles driving to and from production and disposal sites, leading to reduced carbon dioxide emissions and improved safety.
+This made-in-BC technology would offer both financial and environmental benefits.
+AirBreather was estimated to offer 30% cost savings over traditional disposal methods.
+The reduction in water volume would mean fewer vehicles driving to and from production and disposal sites, leading to reduced emissions and improved safety.

-Testing will take place at Saltworks’ Richmond, BC, facility using produced water from a variety of locations in the Montney Play that were trucked from BC’s Northeast Region over several months.
+Testing took place at Saltworks’ Richmond, BC, facility using produced water from a variety of locations in the Montney Play that were trucked from BC’s Northeast Region over several months.